mcollina/async-cache-dedupe/README.md

 * `ttl`: the maximum time a cache entry can live, default as defined in the cache; default is zero, so cache is disabled, the function will be only the deduped.
 * `serialize`: a function to convert the given argument into a serializable object (or string).
-* `onDedupe`: a function that is called every time there is a defined function is deduped.
+* `onDedupe`: a function that is called every time there is defined is deduped.
 * `onHit`: a function that is called every time there is a hit in the cache.
 * `onMiss`: a function that is called every time the result is not in the cache.
 * `storage`: the storage to use, same as above.
 It's possible to specify different storages for each defined function for fine-tuning.